akashpatilx7/COVID-19-Stats-Tracker/README.md

 Disease to plot the graph using Chart.js.
 Also, the Web-App is "Fully Responsive".

 NOTE : The Output Files/ Images for the "COVID-19-Stats-Tracker" Project have been attached as "SCREENSHOTS" in the "img" folder.
-(As the deployment on the "Github Pages" is getting an unresolvable error/ bug)

          You can also see the Images below to see the Output of the built "COVID-19-Stats-Tracker" Web-App.